fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 # Experiments with SHAP and image classification

-This repository explores how to interpret predictions of an image classification neural network using [SHAP](https://arxiv.org/abs/1705.07874).
+This repository explores how to interpret predictions of an image classification neural network using [SHAP (SHapley Additive exPlanations)](https://arxiv.org/abs/1705.07874).

 The goals of the experiments are to: